Introduction

 All Patients with altered conscious, respiratory and/or cardiovascular status should receive continuous pulse oximetry and/or cardio-respiratory monitoring throughout the routine post anaesthetic period outlined above and as indicated by patient condition.

-Observation and Continuous Monitoring guideline for more information.
+Refer to the RCH Nursing Guideline: Observation and Continuous Monitoring for more information.

 Whilst all postoperative orders need to include both post anaesthetic and post-surgical orders, some patient groups may need modified post-operative orders +/- modification of MET criteria, these may include: